 If you haven't had a hysterectomy and are using systemic estrogen therapy, you'll also need progestin.
 Your doctor can help you find the delivery method that offers the most benefits and convenience with the least risks and cost.

 What can you do if you can't take hormone therapy?

-You may be able to manage menopausal hot flashes with healthy lifestyle approaches, such as keeping cool, limiting caffeinated beverages and alcohol, and by practicing paced relaxed breathing or other relaxation techniques.
-For vaginal concerns, such as vaginal dryness or painful intercourse, a vaginal moisturizer or lubricant may provide relief.
+You may be able to manage menopausal hot flashes with healthy-lifestyle approaches, such as keeping cool, limiting caffeinated beverages and alcohol, and practicing paced relaxed breathing or other relaxation techniques.
+For vaginal concerns, such as dryness or painful intercourse, a vaginal moisturizer or lubricant may provide relief.
 You might also ask your doctor about the prescription medication ospemifene (Osphena), which may help with episodes of painful intercourse.

 The bottom line: Hormone therapy isn't all good or all bad